All You Need to Know About doing a USPS Address Change: Getting your mail forwarded to a new address

 Otherwise, you could always visit the local branch in person or call the customer service helpline to speak to an agent.

 If you are a business in an industry that requires products/parts to be shipped to your business address, you should update your suppliers with your new address.
 Make this change via the online collaboration software you use or give each supplier a quick call to let them know.
-Don’t forget to update your invoices.
+Don’t forget to update the addresses your invoices.

 You will have to notify your utility companies (even before making a move) as they may continue to charge you for electricity or running water at your previous business location.
 Moreover, you will also need to inform them about where you will be shifting, to ensure your new facility is fully operational before you move in.